prith82003/2511Assignment2/blog.md

 Merge Request 1
 [Removed all calls of deprecated functions, updated functionality to match with new setPosition function in entity.]
 Merge Request 2
 [Refactored the way build criteria was checked when building inventory items.
-Factory pattern was implemented to instantiate new items.]
+Factory pattern was implemented to instantiate new items.
+Composite pattern was added in order to evaluate if criteria for build materials is met.
+New buildable items extend Buildable class and must provide their criteria to be built into constructor.]
 Add all other changes you made in the same format here:

 Task 2) Evolution of Requirements 👽